LPGhatguy/lemur/README.md

 <div>&nbsp;</div>

 ## Problem
 Currently, there's no way to test Roblox code on an open-source CI system like Travis-CI or Jenkins.
-Lemur tries to help solve the problem by _emulating_ Roblox's tree and function semantics.
+Lemur tries to help solve the problem by _emulating_ some of Roblox's tree and function semantics.

+Current feature coverage is detailed in [FEATURES.md](FEATURES.md)

 ## Installation
 Lemur requires: